dkubeio/dkubex-examples/rag/query/README.md

     - `provider`: Provider for the vector store retriever.
     - `embedding_class`: Class of embedding used for retrieval (e.g., `HuggingFaceEmbedding`).
     - `embedding_model`: Name of the embedding model from HuggingFace.
-    - `dataset`: Name of the dataset to be ingested.
+    - `dataset`: Name of the ingested dataset.
     - `textkey`: Key identifying the text data within the dataset.
-    - `top_k`: The number of top results to retrieve.
+    - `top_k`: The number of results to retrieve per query.

 - **`prompt_builder`:**
     - `prompt_str`: The prompt string used for generation.